 •the dispute resolution process is fair to all parties;

 •dispute resolution should be consistent with the objectives of the EO Act.

-When a dispute is bought to the VEOHRC, the Manager of the Dispute Resolution Unit will assess whether the matter meets the threshold of a possible breach of the law.
-If accepted for dispute resolution it will be allocated to a conciliator to begin the dispute resolution process.
-A conciliator will then contact the person or representative bringing the dispute and discuss relevant issues being raised in the complaint and explain the dispute resolution process, before contacting the person or parties against whom the dispute has been bought.
+When a dispute is bought to the VEOHRC, the Manager of the Dispute Resolution Unit assesses whether the matter meets the threshold of a possible breach of the law.
+If accepted for dispute resolution it is allocated to a conciliator to begin the dispute resolution process.
+A conciliator then contacts the person or representative bringing the dispute and discusses relevant issues being raised in the complaint and explains the dispute resolution process, before contacting the person or parties against whom the dispute has been bought.

 A person bringing a dispute to the VEOHRC is encouraged to consider what it is they want as an outcome to the dispute.
 Examples of outcomes include an apology, a change in procedure or policy, compensation, reasonable adjustments made to a workplace or service, or consideration given to a request for flexible working arrangements.

 The dispute resolution process is flexible and adapted to the nature of the dispute.
 It may proceed by the conciliator communicating separately with the person bringing the dispute and the parties against whom the dispute has been brought.
 When appropriate, the conciliator may arrange for a more formal conciliation process in which the parties to the dispute meet and negotiate an outcome.